top of page

 Buying Directly

-Companies with 50 or fewer FTEs — including nonprofits — are eligible for the Small Business Health Options Program (SHOP) Marketplace offers.
+Companies with 50 or fewer FTEs — including nonprofits — are eligible for the Small Business Health Options Program (SHOP) Insurance coverage.
 While a nonprofit is not required to purchase insurance for employees through the SHOP Marketplace, you might be able to save on health insurance if you have fewer than 50 FTEs in your company.

 Professional Employer Organizations